circlefin/verite/README.md

 # Verity

+Decentralized Identity for Crypto Finance.

-This repository contains demos and a shared "verity" library to illustrate the issuance, verification, and revocation of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
+This repository is a monorepo containing the Core Verity Javascript SDK, as well as several demos to illustrate issuance, verification, revocation, and real-world use-cases of the Verity standard.

-## Packages
+## Project Structure

-The repository is set up as an [npm workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces) (requires npm v7 or greater), and as such, the dependencies for all included packages are installed from the root level using `npm install`.
+The repository is set up as an [npm workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces) (which requires npm v7 or greater).
+The dependencies for all packages are installed from the root level using `npm install`.

 The primary packages in this repository are:

-- [@verity/contract](./packages/contract) - A solidity contract requiring KYC proof for higher-value transactions
+- [@verity/core](./packages/verity) - The core Javascript SDK for issuing, verifying, and revoking Verifiable Credentials.
+- [@verity/contract](./packages/contract) - Two sample ERC20 contracts showcasing how to implement Verity into a smart contract.
-- [@verity/demos](./packages/demos) - A demo walkthrough of the entire verity project, with additional demos for DeFi and custodial use cases.
+- [@verity/demos](./packages/demos) - A demo walkthrough of the entire verity project, showcasing issuance, verification, and revocation, with additional demos for DeFi and custodial use cases.
-- [@verity/core](./packages/verity) - Shared logic for issuing, verifying, and revoking Verifiable Credentials

 In addition to the packages above, there are 3 single-purpose demo packages, largely extracted from the `demos` package to help clarify each major function of verity credentials.

-- [@verity/demo-issuer](./packages/demo-issuer) - A simplified demo of creating an issuer
+- [@verity/demo-issuer](./packages/demo-issuer) - A simplified demo of issuing Verifiable Credentials using `@verity/core`.
-- [@verity/demo-verifier](./packages/demo-verifier) - A simplified demo of creating a credential verifier
+- [@verity/demo-verifier](./packages/demo-verifier) - A simplified demo of verifying Verifiable Credentials using `@verity/core`.
-- [@verity/demo-revocation](./packages/demo-revocation) - A simplified demo of revoking credentials
+- [@verity/demo-revocation](./packages/demo-revocation) - A simplified demo of revoking credenentials using `@verity/core`.

-## Mobile Wallet
+### Mobile Wallet

-There is also another repository, [centrehq/demo-wallet](https://github.com/centrehq/demo-wallet) which contains code for a sample mobile wallet client which can be used to interact with all of the demos in this repository.
+There is another repository, [centrehq/demo-wallet](https://github.com/centrehq/demo-wallet) which contains code for a sample mobile wallet client which can be used to interact with all of the demos in this repository.

+The mobile wallet only runs on iOS at this time.

 ## Getting Started

+### Requirements

+- Node.js v14
+- npm v7 or greater (`npm i -g npm@7`)

+### Development Environment Setup

-Local environment setup is handled by running the following script:
+Setting up a new development environment is accomplished by running the following script:

 ```sh
 npm run setup